-Western Caucasus is a unique region, which combines a variety of recreational resources and which has great potential for tourism development.
+The Western Caucasus is a unique region, which combines a variety of recreational resources and which has great potential for tourism development.
 Factors affecting the development of tourism in the region and the tourism trends must be thoroughly investigated.
-The findings of these studies should be the basis for tourism policy of the Russian Federation and used by enterprises and organizations of the market in their work (economics, marketing, planning).
+The findings of these studies should be the basis for the tourism policy of the Russian Federation and be used by enterprises and organizations of the tourism market in their work (economics, marketing, planning).

 Supported by the grant from the Russian Science Foundation and the Administration of Krasnodar region № 16-12-23006 а(р)